Post-Exertional Malaise in Soldier With Lyme Disease

 - What other illnesses were considered?

-- Are their patients with Lyme disease that fail treatment?
+- Are there patients with Lyme disease who fail treatment?

-- Are their patients with the other illnesses discussed failing treatment?
+- Are there patients with the other illnesses discussed who also fail treatment?

 Thanks for listening to another Inside Lyme Podcast.
 Please remember that the advice given is general and not intended as specific advice to any particular patient.
 If you require specific advice, please seek that advice from an experienced professional.